pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 * **extra-spaces:**  corresponds to **not** `TEXT_INHIBIT_SPACES`.
 If specified, large gaps between adjacent characters will be filled with one or more spaces.
 Default is generating spaces to fill gaps.
 * **noformfeed:**  instead of ``hex(12)`` (formfeed), write linebreaks ``\n`` at end of output pages.
 * **skip-empty:**  skip pages with no text.
 * **grid:** lines with a vertical coordinate difference of no more than this value (float, in points) will be merged into the same output line.
-In addition, lines with a ``bbox.height < grid`` **will be ignored**.
 Only relevant for "layout" mode. **Use with care:** the default 2 should be adequate in most cases.
-If **too large**, lines intended to be different will result in garbled and / or incomplete merged output -- plus lines may be suppressed unintendedly.
+If **too large**, lines intended to be different will result in garbled and / or incomplete merged output.
 If **too low**, separate, artifact output lines may be generated for text spans just because they are coded in a different font with slightly deviating properties.
+* **fontsize:** ignore text with fontsize of less or equal this (float) value, default is 3.

 Command options may be abbreviated as long as no ambiguities are introduced.
 So the following specifications have the same effect:
 * `... -output text.txt -noligatures -noformfeed -whitespace -grid 3 -extra-spaces ...`